Back to Blog

 In Yogic teachings, there are 3 parts to your core.
 One is the "regular core" that we're familiar with - it wraps around your waist.
 The other is your "mula bandha" or the perineum / lower abs.

-The 3rd part is your neck!
+The 3rd part of your core is your neck.

 I like to remind myself of my neck core when I'm doing neck stretches.
 Think of it like holding a small ball or lemon under your chin.
 This prevents the chin from jutting out.
 Just like holding in your "regular core" prevents your gut (or butt) from jutting out.
 It holds everything in place.